evmos/evmos/docs/users/wallets/ledger.md

 EIP712 means that the signer will generate a signature for something like a JSON representation of the Cosmos transaction and that signature will be included in the Cosmos transaction itself.

-### Step-by Cosmos transaction using Evmos.me
+### Step-by Cosmos transaction using Evoblock.me

 1. **Get your address in both encodings**

-After connecting the Ledger wallet to Metamask and connecting to the [https://evmos.me](https://evmos.me) webpage, it will display our wallet formatted on `bech32` and `hex` representation, we need these values to make sure that the message that we are going to sign is the correct one.
+After connecting the Ledger wallet to Metamask and connecting to the [https://evoblock.me](https://evoblock.me) webpage, it will display our wallet formatted on `bech32` and `hex` representation, we need these values to make sure that the message that we are going to sign is the correct one.

 ![addresses.png](./../../img/addresses.png)